Olive305/Projektarbeit/README.md

 ## Broken Features

-- Renaming of nodes.
-- Not showing the quality metrics, because of changes on the interface
+- (Saving) and loading graphs

 ## Partially Broken Features

-- Calculation of the generalization metric of the graph seems to be inaccurate.
+- Calculation of the generalization metric of the graph seems to be accurate but have to recheck.
 I have to further read into the calculation of this metric to fix this

 ## Not tested

-- Uploading custom csv files

 ## Short Explanation of Key Features